lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

 2021-12-29 09:24:13.428 Done!
 ```

-From the log, we see that Metaflow has done the following work sequentially:
+We can see that Metaflow did the following things sequentially:

 ![](../images/workflow-steps.png)

-A workflow execution instance has a _unique ID_, and each of the `step` method is executed _by a separate process_
+A workflow execution instance has a _unique ID_, and each of the `step` is executed _by a separate process_
 in the logical order based on the DAG.

-Metaflow documents contains a more detailed workflow lifecycle
+A more detailed workflow lifecyle diagram can be
-diagram [here](https://github.com/lizhaoliu/metaflow/blob/master/docs/lifecycle.png), but for now I'll keep it super
-simple.
+found [here](https://github.com/lizhaoliu/metaflow/blob/master/docs/lifecycle.png) in Metaflow docs archive.

 ### Entry Point

-A workflow class typically inherits from `FlowSpec` (in `metaflow/flowspec.py`).
-It starts off running right after
+A user-defined workflow class should inherit from `FlowSpec` (in `metaflow/flowspec.py`).
-the `__init__` method is called (some fields and comments below are omitted for brevity).

 ```python
 class FlowSpec(object):